diegojromerolopez/diegojromerolopez.github.io/content/en/post/2017-06-14-the-value-of-open-source.md

 # Creating a community

-It is the best way to create a community of external developers that in a future can be integrated in the organization as employees or colaborators.
+It is the best way to create a community of external developers that in a future can be integrated in the organization as employees or collaborators.

 One way to see it is that, some of the training is free.